Henrium/hrzhang-homepage/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I am a first-year Ph.D. student in the Department of Mechanical Engineering at Northwestern University.
 I am very fortunate to be advised by Prof. Wei Chen.
-Prior to that, I received my B.S. with honors from Shanghai Jiao Tong University, where I studied Materials Science & Engineering and Computer Science.
+Prior to that, I received my B.S. with honors from Shanghai Jiao Tong University, where I worked with Prof. Hong Wang in the field of data-driven materials discovery.